walterpg/google-drive-sync/doc/readme.txt

 The Plugin requires the .NET Framework 4.0 or newer.
 (The .NET Client Profile does not suffice)

-The Plugin requires creating a Project with the Google Developers Console to obtain OAuth 2.0 credentials to access the Google Drive:
+The Plugin requires OAuth 2.0 credentials to access the Google Drive API.
+Starting with v2.1 it has it's own credentials built in, but still allows you to provide your own as with previous versions.

+In case you would like to provide your own OAuth 2.0 credentials, you can create a Project with the Google Developers Console:

 * Go to the Google Developers Console in your Google Account: https://console.developers.google.com/project